Computation of lattice isomorphisms and the integral matrix similarity problem: Preliminaries on complexity

 \begin{problem*}[$\pwedderburn$] Given a number field $K$ and a finite-dimensional semisimple $K$-algebra $A$ satisfying hypothesis \textup{(H)}, determine number fields $K_{i}$, integers $r, n_{i} \in \Z_{>0}$ and an explicit isomorphism $A \cong \prod_{i=1}^{r} \Mat_{n_i}(K_i)$. \end{problem*}

 \begin{problem*}[$\psplitting$] Given a number field $K$ and a split central simple $K$-algebra $A$, determine an isomorphism $A \cong \Mat_{n}(K)$ for some $n \in \Z_{>0}$. \end{problem*}

-\begin{remark} For a finite-dimensional semisimple $K$-algebra $A$, an explicit decomposition $A \cong \prod_{i=1}^{r} A_{i}$ into simple $K$-algebras $A_{i}$ can be computed in polynomial time by~\cite{Friedl1985}.
+\begin{remark} For a finite-dimensional semisimple $K$-algebra $A$, an explicit decomposition $A \cong \prod_{i=1}^{r} A_{i}$ into simple $K$-algebras $A_{i}$, as well as the centre $K_{i}$ of each $A_{i}$, can be computed in polynomial time by~\cite[1.5~B]{Friedl1985}.
 Thus $\pwedderburn$ reduces to $\psplitting$.
-Note that the decision problem of checking whether a simple $K$-algebra $A$ satisfies $A \cong \Mat_{n}(K)$ is polynomial-time reducible to the computation of (the discriminant of) a maximal order in $A$ by~\cite{Nebe2009}, hence to $\pfactor_\OK$ by \cite{MR1246219}.
+The decision problem of checking whether $A_{i} \cong \Mat_{n_{i}}(K_{i})$ for some $n_{i} \in \Z_{>0}$ is polynomial-time reducible to the computation of (the discriminant of) a maximal order in $A_{i}$ by~\cite[Corollary 3.4]{Nebe2009}, hence to $\pfactor$ by \cite[Corollary 5.3]{MR1246219}.
 The problem of finding an explicit isomorphism appears to be a much harder problem.
-In~\cite{MR2879232} it was shown that for algebras of bounded dimension, $\psplitting$ is probabilistic polynomial-time reducible to the problem of computing a maximal order, hence to $\pfactor_\OK$.
-If the dimension $d$ of the algebra $A$ is allowed to vary, the algorithm of~\cite{MR2879232} has runtime at least $O(\sqrt{d}^{d^2})$. \end{remark}
+In~\cite[Theorem 1]{MR2879232} it was shown that for algebras of bounded dimension over a fixed number field, $\psplitting$ is probabilistic polynomial-time reducible to the problem of computing a maximal order, hence to $\pfactor$. \end{remark}